sandypockets/caesar-cipher-react/README.md

 * More user feedback when entering a cipher key
 * Accept numbers in the plaintext translation (convert them back to words? one, two, etc)
+* Fix responsiveness on small displays.
+Currently only optimized for desktop.
 * Link to GitHub repo